-The boat stopped off at a remote beach, surrounded by thick jungle.
-As much as you strained to see through the trees or look atop the jutting mountains in the background, there were no sign of any houses.
+As much as I strained to see through the trees or look atop the jutting mountains in the background, there were no sign of any houses.
 If you just saw this beach, you would think the island was completely uninhabited.

 The beach from a distance